digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   build-options:
   - --target=1.17

-In order to manage the complexity of working with multiple packages at once, it is recommended to use :ref:`multi-package builds <multi-package-build>`.
+To manage the complexity of working with multiple packages at once, we recommend using :ref:`multi-package builds <multi-package-build>`.

 Remove Retroactive Instances
 ----------------------------